-The overlay boards afixed to the hatch cover will continue the overlay pattern of the surrounding floor, which will make the cover unobtrusive.
-In an attempt to minimise manual fiddling I chose to run the overlay boards across the open hatch as shown in image 3 and then to cut out the overlay as one piece using a flush trim router bit using the cut opening in the sub floor sheet as the template.
-To do that I just need to make a short starting cut (image 4) before the opening is completely covered over that will allow me to reinsert the bit later (image 5).
-Unless the end of a board lies within the cut width (image 5 next row) then I need to leave enough either side to accept a cleat, which is at least 100mm.
+The overlay boards afixed to the hatch cover will continue the overlay pattern of the surrounding floor, which will make the cover visually less obtrusive.
+In an attempt to optimize the process I chose to run the overlay boards across the open hatch (image 3) and then cut out the hatch overlay as one piece using a flush trim router bit using the already cut opening in the sub floor sheet as the template.
+To do that I just need to include a short starting cut (image 4) before the opening is completely covered over that will allow me to reinsert the bit later.

 I'll use a 12.7mm diameter bit which will allow me to frame the cover overlay with a 12mm border strip.

-The above will work fine where the (yellow plastic) tongue of the sheeting is in the hatch cover.
-Where the tongue is in the floor sheet (image 2) then the tongue will need to be removed first.
+Note 2: The above will work fine where the (yellow plastic) tongue of the subfloor sheeting part of the hatch cover, but where the tongue is in the main subfloor sheet (image 2) then the tongue will need to be removed first.
 Otherwise the flush trim bit will be following the wrong line along that edge.